Deutscher Jugendliteraturpreis: Organisation

-The award is organized by the Arbeitskreis für Jugendliteratur, also called AKJ or Association for Children's and Youth Literature, which receives financial support, including prize money, from the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+The award is organized by the Dachverband Jugendliteratur, also called DJL or German Children’s Literature Association, which receives financial support, including prize money, from the Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth.

-Awards are given in five categories: Best Picture Book, Best Children's Book, Best Youth Book, Best Non-Fiction Book and Choice of the Youth Jury.
-Up to six nominations in each category are announced in March at the Leipzig Book Fair, and the awards are presented during the Frankfurt Book Fair by the Federal Minister of Family Affairs, Senior Citizens, Women and Youth.
+Awards are given in five categories: Best Picture Book, Best Children's Book, Best Young Adult Book, Best Non-Fiction Book and the Young Adult Jury Award.
+Up to six nominations in each category are announced in March at the Leipzig Book Fair, and the awards are presented during the Frankfurt Book Fair by the Federal Minister for Education, Family Affairs, Senior Citizens, Women and Youth.
 In each category, the winning author receives a 10,000 euro cash prize, and a bronze statuette designed by Detlef Kraft representing Momo from the novel by Michael Ende.

 Furthermore, two special awards are presented alternately to German authors, illustrators or translators.
-The special award for lifetime achievement is set at 12,000 Euro.
-The newly created special award for new talents carries a value of 10,000 Euro.
+The Special Award for Lifetime Achievements is set at 12,000 Euro.
+The Special Award for New Talents carries a value of 10,000 Euro.
 Both are also financed by the Federal Ministry.

 History

 Since the award was established, many changes have been made.
 When the Deutscher Jugendbuchpreis (as the award was known until 1981) began in 1956, only two categories were recognised; Best Children's Book and Best Youth Book.
 In addition to these, a special prize was awarded every year in a different category.
 It was not until 1964 that the Best Picture Book and Best Non-fiction Book categories replaced this variable award.
-The final category recognized today, awarded by the Jugendjury, was not introduced until 2003, when it was originally called the Young People's Prize (Preis der Jugendlichen).
+The final category recognized today, awarded by the Young Adult Jury, was not introduced until 2003, when it was originally called the Young People's Prize (Preis der Jugendlichen).
 In 1991, to celebrate the 35th anniversary of the award, the special award for lifetime achievement was reintroduced to recognise individual achievement for writers, illustrators and translators.
 In 2017 it was supplemented by the special award for new talents to celebrate the 60th anniversary of the award.

 Jury

-Awards are decided upon by three juries: the Kritikerjury (Critics' Jury), the Jugendjury (Youth Jury) and the Sonderpreisjury (Special Award Jury).
-The Kritikerjury decides the nominations and the majority of the prizes; the Jugendjury only decides the Jugendjury prize.
-The Sonderpreisjury awards two special awards — for lifetime achievement and for a newcomer ("new talent") — in the areas of text, illustration or translation (in yearly rotation).
+Awards are decided upon by three juries: the Jury of Critics (Kritikerjury), the Young Adult Jury (Jugendjury) and the Special Award Jury (Sonderpreisjury).
+The Jury of Critics decides the nominations and the majority of the prizes; the Young Adult Jury only decides nominations and winners of the Young Adult Jury Award.
+The Special Award Jury awards two special awards — for lifetime achievements and for a newcomer ("New Talent") — in the areas of text, illustration or translation (in yearly rotation).

-The Kritikerjury is appointed by the Arbeitsgruppe für Jugendliteratur once every two years, although jury members can serve two consecutive terms.
-The jury consists of nine members: the chair, and eight specialist judges - two for each award category.
+The Jury of Critics is appointed by the German Children’s Literature Association once every two years, although jury members can serve two consecutive terms.
+The jury consists of nine members: the chair, and eight specialist judges – two for each award category.

-The Jugendjury consists of the members of six German youth book clubs.
+The Young Adult Jury consists of the members of six German youth book clubs.
 It is also changed every two years, although some clubs serve consecutive terms.

-The Sonderpreisjury consists of three members and changes every year.
+The Special Award Jury consists of three members and changes every year.